anglyan/roundworld/README.md

-This repository describes a lightweight first person point of view environment called `roundworld` and the reinforcement learning environment `rlbug`, which implements a series of lightweight tasks designed to explore to explore offline and online continual reinforcement learning.
+This repository describes a lightweight first person point of view environment called `roundworld` and the reinforcement learning environment `rlbug`, which implements a series of lightweight tasks designed to explore offline and online continual reinforcement learning.

 ## About